RMS Lady Hawkins: War service and loss

 Three of her six lifeboats were damaged, but the other three were launched.
 One was commanded by her Chief Officer.
 It had capacity for 63 people but managed to embark 76 survivors.
 Its occupants could hear more people in the water, but could neither see them in the dark nor take them aboard the overcrowded boat if they had found them.

 The boat had no radio transmitter and very limited rations of drinking water, ship's biscuit and condensed milk.
 It shipped water and needed constant baling, but it had a mast, sail and oars and Chief Officer Percy Kelly set a course west toward the USA's Atlantic coast sea lanes and land.
 The boat was at sea for five days, in which time five of its occupants died.
 Then the survivors sighted the Agwilines vessel Coamo and signalled her with a flashlight.
 Coamo's Master misread the flashes as an enemy submarine preparing to attack, and was going to continue without stopping.
 It was only when the survivors shone the light on the boat's sail that he correctly understood their signal.
 Coamo rescued the boat's 71 surviving occupants, landing them at San Juan, Puerto Rico on 28 January.

 Of the three lifeboats launched, only Chief Officer Kelly's was found.
 Including the five who died in that boat, a total of 251 people from Lady Hawkins were lost.
-They were the ship's master Captain Huntley Giffen, 85 other members of the crew, one DEMS gunner and 164 of her passengers, two of whom were Distressed British Seamen (i.e. survivors from previous sinkings).
+They were the ship's master Captain Huntley Giffen, 85 other members of the crew, one DEMS gunner and 164 of her passengers, including a naval chaplain, the Revd Amyas Shaw (Temporary Chaplain RNVR) and two Distressed British Seamen (i.e. survivors from previous sinkings).
 The 71 survivors whom Coamo rescued were Percy Kelly, 21 crew and 49 passengers.